 We formulate the hosts' resource-allocation problem as a game with the players being agents competing for a resource from a common server.
-We show how to compute the unique positive Nash equilibrium explicitly under perfect information when there are two or more players.
-Starting from this simple mechanism and an assumption of perfect knowledge, we develop an optimal agent bidding strategy that plans an agent's expenditure over multi-task itineraries.
+We show how to compute the unique positive Nash equilibrium explicitly under perfect information when there are two or more players to minimize an agent's serial execution time.
+Starting from this simple mechanism and an assumption of perfect knowledge, we develop an optimal agent bidding strategy that plans an agent's expenditure of multi-task itineraries.
 Our bidding strategy minimizes execution time while preserving a prespecified budget constraint.
 We complete our work by presenting a simulation of mobile agents competing for computational access in a network of heterogeneous hosts.

 The paper is organized as follows.
 In Section 2, we describe the system model.
 In Section 3, we derive the optimal bid for a single agent's first job given load statistics.
 In Section 4, we show the existence of a Nash equilibrium that can be computed by the server, when all agents submit bid functions of a given form.
 In Section 5, we show that the Nash equilibrium obtained in the previous section is unique.
 In Section 6, we simulate a network where agents submit the optimal policies to servers that allocate resources according to the resulting Nash equilibrium.
 The results are further discussed in Section 7, and some related work is described in Section 8.
+The paper ends with some concluding remarks included in Section 9 and an Appendix.